Psychology & Sustainability

 • Prof. Dr. Sebastian Wallot

-• Prof. Dr. Henrik von Wehrden
+• Prof. Dr. Oliver Genschow

 Career Prospects

-Students with an academic background in the field of sustainability science (e.g. political, natural, social science) will complement their disciplinary education with a new perspective on the topic of sustainability with a focus on the individual actors thus adding a psychological bottom-up perspective to their systemic perspective.
-Students with an academic background in the field of psychology (e.g. work and organisational, educational, or clinical psychology) will shift their focus away from the traditional intrapersonal perspective of psychology (e.g. biological, neuro-psychological, cognitive processes) and will acquire a new perspective on psychological processes as they occur in certain ecological, economic, social, or cultural environments.
+Students with an academic background in the field of psychology (e.g. work and organisational, educational, or clinical psychology) will shift their focus away from the traditional intrapersonal perspective of psychology (e.g. biological, neuropsychological, cognitive processes) to a new perspective on psychological processes as they occur in specific ecological, economic, social, or cultural environments

 • Executive in CSR and sustainability departments in companies, institutions and authorities